Meet Love Island Winter 2020 contestant Ollie Williams – the Cornish landowner who quit the villa after just three days

 Why has Ollie left Love Island?

-Ollie determined to go away the villa after solely three days when he realised he was nonetheless in love along with his ex-girlfriend.
+Ollie determined to depart the villa after solely three days when he realised he was nonetheless in love together with his ex-girlfriend.

-“I’ve to be sincere with myself, and everybody, that I do nonetheless love another person… I’ve to comply with my coronary heart on this situation and it could be improper for me to disregard these emotions.
+“I’ve to be trustworthy with myself, and everybody, that I do nonetheless love another person… I’ve to observe my coronary heart on this state of affairs and it could be incorrect for me to disregard these emotions.

 On the finish of the day, that is Love Island and it’s about discovering love.
-If I carried on something with Paige, or some other woman which may come into the villa, it wouldn’t be truthful on them,” he mentioned in a press release.
+If I carried on something with Paige, or some other woman that may come into the villa, it wouldn’t be honest on them,” he stated in an announcement.

 Age: 23